Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 	<li><strong>Extensibility:</strong> Support new layer types, new geometry types, and new platforms.</li>
 	<li><strong>Web Friendliness:</strong> Provide easy to handle data using JSON and current web standards.</li>
 	<li><strong>Compatibility:</strong> Provide a single structure that is compatible across web, mobile, and desktop clients.
 Support is also included for cloud and on-premises servers.</li>
-	<li><strong>Declarative:</strong> Minimize the amount of required domain knowledge to support the format.</li>
+	<li><strong>Declarative:</strong> Communicate clearly to minimize the amount of required domain knowledge to support the format.</li>
 	<li><strong>Follow REST/JSON API best practices:</strong> Provide navigable links to all resources.</li>
 </ol>

-<h2><a name="_2">Scene Layer</a></h2>
+<h2><a name="_2">3D Scene Layer</a></h2>

 A single I3S data set is referred to as a Scene Layer.
 It is a container for arbitrarily large amounts of heterogeneously distributed 3D geographic data.
 Scene Layers provide clients access to data, and allow them the flexibility to visualize it according to their needs.
-Data here includes the geometry, attributes, and vertex geometry.
+The definition of "data" in this case includes the geometry, attributes, and vertex geometry.

 A Scene Layer is characterized by a combination of layer type and profile.
-The layer type describes kind of geospatial data stored within it.
-The layer profile is exposed to clients and includes additional details on the specific I3S implementation.
+The *layer type* describes the kind of geospatial data stored within it.
+The *layer profile* is exposed to clients and includes additional details on the specific I3S implementation.

  The supported layer types are: